Electrostatics/electrostatics.github.io/external_contributions/extern-pbsam.md

 surface is necessary.
 For this we have historically used the program
 <a href="http://mgltools.scripps.edu/packages/MSMS">MSMS</a> by M. Sanner,
 or on the <a href="http://mgl.scripps.edu/people/sanner/html/msms_server.html">online web server</a>.
+Within APBS, the user can implement the <code>msms</code> flag and the program will be run through APBS, but the executable must be included in your path.

 If using the command line tool, after downloading it for the correct platform, it can be run as follows on the command line.
-It requires an xyzr file as input, which is the xyz coordinates of each atom of the system followed by the vDW radius.
+It requires an xyzr file as input, which is the xyz coordinates of each atom of the system followed by the VdW radius.
 This information can all be found in the PQR file.

 {% highlight bash %}